Morriz/mostack/README.md

 Running the main installer with

-    bin/install.sh
+    bin/install-packages.sh

-will do a `kubectl use-context minikube` and install the helm charts (and essential kubernetes manifests) with the values from `values/_gen/*.yaml`.
+will install a lot of necessary `k8s/*` manifests and the helm charts with the values from `values/_gen/*.yaml`.

-Running the main installer with

-    bin/install.sh gce

-will do a `kubectl use-context $KUBE_CONTEXT` and install the stack with the values from `values/_gen/gce/*.yaml`.

-If on minikube, the script will also set up port forwarding to the lego node, and an ssh tunnel for the incoming traffic on your local machine.

 ### 3. Testing the apps